hbhutta/MuslimBot/README.md

     1. https://random-hadith-generator.vercel.app/
     2. https://quranenc.com/en/home/api/
 - [ ] Bot should be hosted on a free-tier cloud hosting service like GCP (Cloud Compute) or AWS (EC2 or Lambda)
+- [ ] Configure cloud deployment in such a way that new features can be implemented without having to redeploy bot